1j01/anypalette.js/README.md

 This will create a global `AnyPalette`

+This file uses a Universal Module Definition, so you can also load it with AMD or CommonJS (in which case it won't create a global).

 ## API Documentation

 Only what's documented should be considered part of the API.

+Not following semver yet.

 ### `AnyPalette.load(options, callback)`